 We all want to live in a city with a travel system that is greener, cleaner and safer for all.
 Our city is densely populated and while many of us need to own a vehicle, they cause congestion and contribute to over 50% of air pollution.

 Like many cities across the country Portsmouth is facing a serious problem with air quality.
-Our Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality, and we are also working on our Local Transport Plan, which prioritises delivering cleaner air.
+Our draft Local Cycling and Walking Infrastructure Plan (LCWIP) plays a big part in improving air quality.

-The charging CAZ is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
+The charging Clean Air Zone (CAZ) is only one small part of the work we are undertaking to tackle air pollution and climate change in the city.
 This is supported by a number of other activities, such as:

 - providing more Electric Vehicle (EV) charge points

 - reviewing taxi licensing rules to encourage cleaner taxis and private hire vehicles (PHV) in the city

 - using the parking permits fee to encourage low emission vehicles, and fewer vehicles